Hokua at 1288 Ala Moana

 No analysis available

-Fire sprinklers appear to be a building feature based on the current MLS amenity data: 16 of 20 listings include FIRSPR.
-However, none of the public remarks explicitly say "sprinkler" or "sprinkler system," so the evidence is mostly checkbox-based and could reflect copy/paste MLS entry rather than repeated description in remarks.
+Fire sprinklers appear to be a building feature based on current MLS amenity data: 17 of 20 listings include FIRSPR.
+None of the public remarks explicitly mention fire sprinkler systems or fire suppression, so this is supported primarily by the MLS pattern rather than remark confirmation.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.